nembrinj/protofablab/2023/projects/01_UniLock/README.md

-To instantiate the entire application, you'll need to run `docker-compose` for both the Streamlit app in the `unilock_app` directory and the MongoDB container in the `unilock_db` directory.
+To instantiate the entire application, you'll need to run `docker-compose` for both the Streamlit app in the `docker-app` directory and the MongoDB container in the `docker-db` directory.

 Before you begin, ensure that you have the required environment variables defined in an `.env` file located in the `./unilock` directory.
 These environment variables should include any necessary secrets or configurations for your application.